Wicked Lester

 Wicked Lester was a rock band based in New York City.
 Two notable members were bassist Chaim Witz (as "Gene Klein") and rhythm guitarist Stanley Eisen.
 Originally formed in 1970 as Rainbow, the band changed its name to Wicked Lester in 1971 to avoid confusion with another local band named "Rainbow".
 Although it secured a record deal with Epic Records and recorded an album, the deal fell through and the band fell apart during 1972.
-Witz and Eisen, feeling that the band's failure was a result of its lack of vision and direction, decided to find a new band from its remnants.
+Witz and Eisen, feeling that the band's failure was a result of its lack of vision and direction, decided to found a new band from its remnants.
 They changed their stage names to Gene Simmons and Paul Stanley, respectively, auditioned a new drummer and lead guitarist, and formed the band Kiss by the beginning of January 1973.

 Although Kiss achieved massive success, Wicked Lester's album recorded for Epic has never been officially released in its entirety.
 The sessions have been released in bootleg form as The Original Wicked Lester Sessions.
 Kiss officially released three tracks from these sessions on their 2001 Box Set release.
 Wicked Lester's music featured elements of rock and roll, folk rock and pop.

 History

 Rainbow

-The origins of the band trace to 1969, when keyboardist Brooke Ostrander joined bassist Klein and lead guitarist Stephen Coronel who had played together since 1964 in bands like The Long Island Sounds, Bullfrog Bheer and The Love Bag in the trio Coffee.
+The origins of the band trace to 1969, when keyboardist Brooke Ostrander joined bassist Klein and lead guitarist Stephen Coronel who had played together since 1964 in bands like The Long Island Sounds, Bullfrog Bheer, the Love Bag, and Coffee.
 In August 1970, Coronel recommended rhythm guitarist Stanley Eisen from his 1970 band The Tree, who had actually been rejected by the group after a previous audition.
 Shortly after Eisen joined, the band started using the name Rainbow and when Ostrander recruited drummer Joe Davidson, the first Rainbow lineup was completed.
 Davidson's stay did not last long and he was replaced by drummer Tony Zarrella, another friend of Ostrander's.

 In early 1971, Rainbow played its first show, which consisted of two sets performed at Richmond Community College in Staten Island (which Klein had attended and graduated with a BA in Education degree in 1970).
 After the show, the group discovered that there was already another band called Rainbow.
 They decided to drop the name, and came up with the name Wicked Lester, which Klein liked because it was unusual.
 While the decision to change the group's name came partly out of a desire to avoid any potential legal issues, it also reflected Klein and Eisen's desire to start playing more original compositions.